County-Specific Page Links

-Map Disclaimer: These maps were prepared to assist cities and counties in identifying their tsunami hazard.
-They are intended for local jurisdictional, coastal evacuation planning uses only.
-These maps are not a legal documents and do not meet disclosure requirements for real estate transactions nor for any other regulatory purpose.
-The California Governor's Office of Emergency Services (CalOES), the University of Southern California (USC), and the California Geological Survey (CGS) make no representation or warranties regarding the accuracy of this inundation map nor the data from which the map was derived.
-Neither the State of California nor USC shall be liable under any circumstances for any direct, indirect, special, incidental or consequential damages with respect to any claim by any user or any third party on account of or arising from the use of this map.
+California Official Tsunami Hazard Area Maps and Data are intended for local jurisdictional, coastal evacuation planning uses only.
+They are not legal documents and do not meet disclosure requirements for real estate transactions nor for any other regulatory purpose.
+The California Governor's Office of Emergency Services (Cal OES), the University of Southern California (USC), AECOM Technical Services, and the California Geological Survey (CGS) make no representation or warranties regarding the accuracy of the maps nor the data from which the maps were derived.
+The State of California shall not be liable under any circumstances for any direct, indirect, special, incidental, or consequential damages with respect to any claim by any user or any third party on account of or arising from the use of these maps.

 Copyright 2009-2022 State of California

 When citing the maps in your research, please use the following format, entering the specific author(s), year, county name, and map date where indicated (omit the underline styling in your citation):